 Discuss with your class how they think we could live more sustainably to reduce carbon pollution.
-To conclude, do this Climate change and sustainability Kahoot! and discuss the main ideas.
-Then as a group create a list of things you hope to see and find out about when you visit the Changing climate exhibition.
+Create a list of things you hope to see and find out about when you visit the Changing climate exhibition.

 Read our tips on how to use exhibitions.

-Use our Changing Climate exhibition discovery.
+Use our Changing Climate exhibition insights.
 These activities are designed to encourage your students to connect, share and reflect on this topic through the specimens and items on display.

 We recommend that your students work in small groups, however, how you implement and manage the activities is up to you.

 Back in the classroom